 When Kartikeya finally faces Tarakasura himself, the asura king does what every classical adversary does at the climactic moment: he fights with the full force of the boon-protected being he has been.
 The boon, however, is precisely calibrated to fail in this single circumstance.
 Kartikeya is a son of Shiva, born of Shiva's own fire and still within the seventh-day window preserved in that telling.
 The asura's protection collapses.
 The vel finds its target.
 Tarakasura falls.

 The way the kill is described is worth attending to.
 There is no gloating.
 Kartikeya does not stand on the body.
 The classical sources show him completing the assignment, returning the cosmic order to the devas, and then withdrawing to his own duties rather than capitalising on the victory.
-The Murugan tradition preserves the same battle-theology annually in Skanda Sashti, a six-day vrata that culminates in Surasamharam, the ritual remembrance of Surapadma's defeat, and that millions of devotees in Tamil Nadu and the Tamil diaspora observe each year.
+The Murugan tradition preserves the same battle-theology annually in Skanda Sashti, a six-day vrata that culminates in Surasamharam, the ritual remembrance of Surapadma's defeat, observed in Tamil Nadu and the Tamil diaspora.
 The festival is not a triumphalist commemoration; it recognises that a precisely shaped instrument was applied to a precisely shaped problem, and that the cosmos returned to its proper running.

 The reading-level lesson is direct.
 Mars in a chart is at its best when applied to a precisely shaped problem.
 A person who tries to use the planet's force generically, as diffused anger, unmoored aggression, or urgency without a target, is using the deity outside the conditions that gave him his original strength.
 Mangal works when given something specific and worthy to dispatch.
-Outside those conditions, the same fire either turns inward or burns the people closest to the chart.
+Outside those conditions, the same fire can turn inward or scorch the relationships closest to the chart.

 Murugan in the South, Kumar in the Nepal Hills

-The Kartikeya tradition is unusual in the Hindu corpus for being preserved with particular strength in regions outside the Sanskritic mainstream of the north Indian plains.
-The two strongholds are the Tamil-speaking south and the Nepali Himalayan region.
-The variations between these traditions and the standard northern account are not contradictions; they are textures, and reading them helps the chart-reader sense the deity in his full geographic and cultural register.
+The Kartikeya tradition is unusual in the Hindu corpus for being preserved with particular strength outside the north Indian plains.
+It is especially visible in the Tamil-speaking south and in Nepal's Himalayan religious landscape.
+The variations between these traditions and the standard northern account are not contradictions; they are textures, and reading them helps the chart-reader sense the deity in his fuller geographic and cultural register.

 Murugan: The Tamil Tradition

-In Tamil Nadu, Kartikeya is known by the name Murugan, a Tamil word for the young, the fragrant, the beautiful.
+In Tamil Nadu, Kartikeya is known by the name Murugan, a Tamil word associated with youth, fragrance, and beauty.
 The choice of name is significant.
-The northern Sanskrit names (Skanda, Kumara, Subrahmanya, Kartikeya) emphasise his lineage, his maturity, or his iconographic features.
-The Tamil name emphasises his youthful beauty and his approachability.
-The southern tradition has carried this register of bhakti and intimacy for at least two thousand years, and the early Tamil Sangam literature already shows a Murugan cult that is older than most of the Sanskrit treatises that codified him in the north.
+The northern Sanskrit names (Skanda, Kumara, Subrahmanya, Kartikeya) emphasise lineage, maturity, or iconographic features, while the Tamil name emphasises youthful beauty and approachability.
+Early Tamil Sangam literature already shows Murugan as a hill-region deity with a strong devotional presence, so the southern tradition carries a very old register of bhakti and intimacy.

 The six principal Murugan temples, known collectively as the Arupadai Veedu ("six abodes"), are spread across Tamil Nadu and constitute one of the most active pilgrimage circuits in southern India.
 Each abode is associated with a different episode in the deity's life: Palani with his renunciation, Swamimalai with his teaching role to his own father, Thiruchendur with the slaying of Surapadma, Thiruparankundram with his marriage, Pazhamudircholai with his worship alongside Valli and Devasena, and Thiruthani with his post-battle rest.
-A Tamil reader of this article will know that the six abodes are not random; they correspond to the six faces of the Shanmukha, the six mothers, and the six functional aspects of Mars that the Krittika tradition encodes.
+For the chart-reader, the six abodes echo the six faces of Shanmukha and the six mothers, turning the number six into a living devotional map rather than a decorative count.

 Kumar in Nepal and the Himalayan Tradition

-The Newar tradition of the Kathmandu valley also preserves the related Kumari cult, in which a young girl is venerated as the living embodiment of the divine feminine.
-The Kumari and Kumar share a name-stem and a thematic family, even though the Kumari tradition is principally Shakta rather than Skanda-specific.
-The two cults together give the Kathmandu religious landscape a distinct attention to the principle of the consecrated youth, the not-yet-householder figure whose energy is preserved for sacred and martial purpose rather than diffused into ordinary social life.
+The Newar tradition of the Kathmandu valley also preserves the Kumari cult, in which a young girl is venerated as the living embodiment of the divine feminine.
+Kumari and Kumar share a name-stem and both focus attention on consecrated youth, even though the Kumari tradition is principally Shakta rather than Skanda-specific.
+Read side by side, they give the Kathmandu religious landscape a distinct sensitivity to youthful sacred power that has not yet been diffused into ordinary householder life.

 For Nepali readers of Vedic astrology, this cultural inheritance means that the deity behind Mangal is not abstract.
-He is locally known, locally honoured, and present in the religious calendar through festivals like Kumar Shashthi.
-A Nepali Jyotishi reading Mars in a kundli can therefore call on a deity-reference that the chart owner is likely to recognise immediately, and the interpretation lands more directly than it sometimes does in regions where Kartikeya has become a more shadowy figure in popular practice.
+Kumar is locally known, locally honoured, and present in the religious calendar through festivals like Kumar Shashthi.
+A Nepali Jyotishi reading Mars in a kundli can therefore call on a deity-reference that many chart owners will recognise from living practice, not only from Puranic narration.

 The Renunciation Episode